 - Approval of the use of an isotope, or chemical compound, on a one time basis, to determine whether a new protocol or technique will be successful.
 An application must be submitted for continued use of the isotope.

-- Georgetown University Animal Care and Use Committee (GUACUC) protocol renewals.
+- GU Institutional Animal Care and Use Committee (IACUC) protocol renewals.
 The renewal protocol must not contain substantive modifications to the RAM use procedures described in the original previously approved protocol.

-- The use of Radiation Producing devices (i.e., Faxitron Cabinet X-Ray devices, X-Ray Machines and Bone Densitometers) on animals in GUACUC protocols, and on cells, cell cultures and animal tissue.
+- The use of RPD (i.e., Faxitron Cabinet X-Ray devices, X-Ray Machines and Bone Densitometers) on animals in IACUC protocols, and on cells, cell cultures and animal tissue.